Tampa Anesthesia Error Lawyer

 Surgery is always risky, especially when anesthesia is involved.
 Too little or too much anesthesia can cause serious complications and even death.

 Anesthesia errors may result in financial compensation.
-If you suffered damages due to an anesthesiologist’s negligence, contact the Tampa personal injury lawyers at Anderson & Anderson right away to understand your legal rights.
+If you suffered damages due to an anesthesiologist’s negligence, contact the Tampa anesthesia error lawyers at Anderson & Anderson right away to understand your legal rights.
 To schedule a free consultation, fill out the online form or call 813-251-0072.